mlflow/mlflow/docs/source/llms/langchain/guide/index.rst

 Using ``predict_stream`` for Streaming Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``predict_stream`` method within the Mlflow pyfunc LangChain flavor is designed to handle synchronous inputs and provide outputs in a streaming manner.
+The ``predict_stream`` method within the MLflow pyfunc LangChain flavor is designed to handle synchronous inputs and provide outputs in a streaming manner.
 This method is particularly useful for maintaining an engaging user experience by delivering parts of the model's response as they become available, rather than waiting for the entire completion of the response generation.